Search: 299 results

 Verse ConceptsTrumpetTrumpets For BattleNo More FamineNo War

-then it will be [that] the sword that you [are] in fear of will overtake you there in the land of Egypt, and the famine that you [are] anxious of will pursue after you there [into] Egypt, and there you will die.
+the sword that you fear will overtake you there in the land of Egypt.
+The famine that you dread will pursue you into Egypt, and there you will die.

 Verse ConceptsOvertakingKilled With The SwordFamine ComingFamine Will ComeAnxiety And FearFear And Worry